San Diego Hang Gliding and Paragliding Association

 WARNING:

-The descriptions of typical flying conditions listed in this site guide reflect the experience of the authors of the guide.
+The descriptions of typical flying conditions listed in this Site Guide reflect the experience of the authors of the guide.
 The conditions that you encounter at the site may differ, sometimes substantially, from those encountered by the authors.
-The descriptions of their experiences may not be relevant to the likely experience of any other pilot, particularly one who is relatively inexperienced or new to the site.
+The descriptions of their experiences may not be relevant to the likely experience of any other pilot, particularly one who is relatively inexperienced or new to the Site.

 ALL PILOTS SHOULD FAMILIARIZE THEMSELVES WITH USHPA’S SAFETY PROCEDURES BEFORE FLIGHT